 Pain Point 2: You don’t know what you don’t know

-When issues inevitably arise, enterprises without unified observability find themselves continually reacting instead of getting ahead of potential problems.
+When issues inevitably arise, enterprises without hybrid observability find themselves continually reacting instead of getting ahead of potential problems.
 In the face of a surprise service disruption, the last thing you want to do is spend valuable time trying to track down the information you need in multiple systems.
 Even if you’re looking in the right place, the limited native tools aren’t providing the data you need to truly analyze and prevent the problem.
 Silos and uncorrelated data create risk.
 The only way to move to a proactive stance is to implement a system where service limits and performance monitoring can be analyzed side by side across your entire infrastructure.

 Pain point 3: Cloud sticker shock